 Read More »

 ORLANDO, Fla., Dec.
-20, 2017 – Florida’s housing market continued its positive track in November, with more closed sales, more new listings, more pending sales and rising median prices according to the latest housing data released by Florida Realtors®.
-Sales of single-family homes statewide totaled 19,990 last month, up 1.3 percent compared to November 2016.Read More »
+19, 2018 – Florida’s housing market reported more sales, more new listings and higher median prices in November compared to a year ago, according to the latest housing data released by Florida Realtors®.
+Sales of single-family homes statewide totaled 20,578 last month, up 3 percent compared to November 2017.Read More »

 ORLANDO, Fla., Dec.
-12, 2017 – Getting ready to deck the halls for the holidays?
-As you’re decorating for the season, be sure you’re doing it safely.
+18, 2018 – As you’re decking the halls this holiday season, be sure you’re doing it safely.
 Here are some tips from Florida Realtors® to help you prepare your home for a happy holiday.Read More »